Ogden Union Railway & Depot Company

 By 1946, 140 trains were moving through Ogden every day, counting both eastbound and westbound movements.
 (Salt Lake Tribune, October 2, 1949)

-During the early 1960s, the State of Utah changed to its tax code, increasing the tax liability of OUR&D's two owners.
-This, together with the impending settlement of the Ogden Gateway case (a rate and traffic-division dispute) negated many of the advantages of maintaining a separate terminal company.
+The change in property taxes, together with the impending settlement of the Ogden Gateway case (a rate and traffic-division dispute) negated many of the advantages of maintaining a separate terminal company.
 The two railroads agreed that OUR&D had served its purpose, so in 1965 they applied to the ICC for the "curtailment" of its operations.

 (Additional research is needed to find the details of this ICC petition and decision.)
 (Possible reference: ICC Docket 23534, "Union Pacific - Trackage Rights - Terminal facilities at Ogden, Utah", decided November 14, 1966, reported in 334 ICC 270)